rails/rails/guides/source/configuring.md

 * `:user_name` - If your mail server requires authentication, set the username in this setting.
 * `:password` - If your mail server requires authentication, set the password in this setting.
 * `:authentication` - If your mail server requires authentication, you need to specify the authentication type here.
 This is a symbol and one of `:plain`, `:login`, `:cram_md5`.
+* `:enable_starttls` - Use STARTTLS when connecting to your SMTP server and fail if unsupported.
+It defaults to `false`.
 * `:enable_starttls_auto` - Detects if STARTTLS is enabled in your SMTP server and starts to use it.
 It defaults to `true`.
 * `:openssl_verify_mode` - When using TLS, you can set how OpenSSL checks the certificate.
 This is useful if you need to validate a self-signed and/or a wildcard certificate.
 This can be one of the OpenSSL verify constants, `:none` or `:peer` -- or the constant directly `OpenSSL::SSL::VERIFY_NONE` or `OpenSSL::SSL::VERIFY_PEER`, respectively.
 * `:ssl/:tls` - Enables the SMTP connection to use SMTP/TLS (SMTPS: SMTP over direct TLS connection).